-WHO 'deeply concerned' by Long COVID
+WHO 'deeply concerned' by long COVID

 The WHO was “making sure that we have recognition of this, because this is real”.

-She said of those infected with SARS-CoV-2 -- the virus which causes COVID-19 disease -- "many are suffering from long term effects".
+She said of those infected with SARS-CoV-2 — the virus which causes COVID-19 — “many are suffering from long-term effects”.

 “We don't know for how long these effects last and we're even working on a case definition to better understand and describe what this post-COVID syndrome is,” said Van Kerkhove.

-The WHO has held a series of seminars this year aimed at expanding understanding of post-COVID conditions, hearing not only from scientists and doctors but also directly from sufferers themselves.
+The WHO has held a series of seminars this year, aimed at expanding understanding of post-COVID conditions, hearing not only from scientists and doctors but also directly from the sufferers themselves.

 Diaz said some patients had symptoms that dragged on from the acute phase; others got better and then relapsed, with conditions that could come and go; while others had symptoms that only appeared after recovering from the acute phase.